shashwatc12/shashwatc12/README.md

 - 🔭 I’m currently working on BI Enginnering/Analytics/Reporting as a Technical Product Manager
-- 🌱 Learning more about Technical Product Management, Power BI modelling/Data Engineering/Leadrership skills.
+- 🌱 Learning more about Technical Product Management, AI, Blockchain(Web3),Data Engineering and leadership skills.
 - 👯 I’m looking to collaborate on Data projects and exploring new technologies
 - 💬 Ask me about data and drones
 - 📫 How to reach me: [LinkedIn - @shashwatchavan](https://www.linkedin.com/in/shashwatchavan/),[Twitter - @shashwatchavan](https://twitter.com/shashwatchavan) , [Youtube - @